Quick answer

 As a rough rule: bump up one tier from whatever you'd use for chat.
 If you run 8B for chatting comfortably, a 14B model will serve you better for agentic coding work.
 If you want serious autonomous agent work (the kind that rewrites files, runs tests, and handles multi-step tasks), 12 GB+ is the practical floor.

-Bodega One's Quality Enforcement Layer runs verification steps throughout the agent loop, which helps compensate for smaller models' tendency to make hard-to-catch errors.
+Bodega One Code's Quality Enforcement Layer runs verification steps throughout the agent loop, which helps compensate for smaller models' tendency to make hard-to-catch errors.
 But there's no substitute for raw model quality on complex tasks.

 What about CPU-only?